garlictech/workflows/README.md

 Before able to use the workflows, you have to

 * install docker

+If you use a private docker registry (in case of developing a dockerized server or using them):

-* DOCKER_USER env. variable must contain the user name of the private docker registry
+* `DOCKER_USER` env. variable must contain the user name of the private docker registry
-* DOCKER_PASSWORD env. variable must contain the password for the private docker registry
+* `DOCKER_PASSWORD` env. variable must contain the password for the private docker registry

 ## General concerns